hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 5 5 4 3 3 1 6 1 8
-Weapons/Armour: Shadow Walkers may be equipped with weapons and armour chosen from the Shadow Warrior Equipment list.
+Weapons/Armor: Shadow Walkers may be equipped with weapons and armor chosen from the Shadow Warrior Equipment list.
 Skills: The Shadow Walker may choose from Combat, Shooting, & Speed when he gains a new skill.
 In addition, the